Bravos-Power/pyoframe/README.md

 ## Acknowledgments

 Martin Staadecker first created this library while working for [Bravos Power](https://www.bravospower.com/) The library takes inspiration from Linopy and Pyomo, two prior libraries for optimization for which we are thankful.

+## Troubleshooting Common Errors

+### `datatypes of join keys don't match`

+Often, this error indicates that two dataframes in your inputs representing the same dimension have different datatypes (e.g. 16bit integer and 64bit integer).
+This is not allowed and you should ensure for the same dimensions, datatypes are identical.